digital-asset/daml/daml-lf/spec/value.rst

 ``version`` is required, and must be a version of this specification.
 For backward compatibility reasons:
-- string "6", "10", "11", "12", "13" are reserved and will be never used to encoded any future version;
+- string with 2 numeric digits are reserved and will be never used to encoded any future version;
-- versions 14 or latter will be encoded as string, for instance version 14 of this specification, ``version`` must be ``"11"``.
+- versions 2.1 or latter will be encoded as string, for instance version 2.2 of this specification, ``version`` must be ``"2.1"``.

 Consumers can expect this field to be present and to have the semantics defined here without knowing the version of this value in advance.

-Known versions are listed in ascending order in `Version history`_; any ``version`` not in this list should be considered newer than any version in same list, and consumers must reject values with such unknown versions.
+Known versions are listed in ascending order in `Version history`_; a consumers must reject values with a version not in this list.

 ``value`` is required.